build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 ## Conclusion

 Congratulations!
 You've now set up a multi-AWS environment CI/CD pipeline using Terraform with CodeCatalyst, and can deploy any infrastructure changes using a pull request workflow.
-If you enjoyed this tutorial, found an issues, or have feedback us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>
+If you enjoyed this tutorial, found any issues, or have feedback for us, <a href="https://pulse.buildon.aws/survey/DEM0H5VW" target="_blank">please send it our way!</a>